mlochbaum/BQN/running.md

 - Javascript, in this repository.
 Slow (compiles at ~5kB/s) but usable.
 - [C](https://github.com/dzaima/CBQN), targetting high performance.
 Some parts are fast, some are not.
 - dzaima/BQN ([bqn.bqn](bqn.bqn)), mainly for testing.
 - [Erlang](https://github.com/cannadayr/ebqn), intended for embedding.
-Too slow to be practical yet: minutes to compile short programs.
+Too slow to be practical; a [Rust version](https://github.com/cannadayr/ebqn-rs/) is in progress to fix this.

 #### Javascript